-As part of our regular maintenance program to protect the safety of the community and the operation of our assets, Powerlink conducts aerial patrols of land and vegetation controls around our transmission lines using low flying helicopters.
+These inspections form part of our regular maintenance program to protect the safety of the community and ensure the safe and reliable operation of our assets.

 A key focus is to complete this work with minimum disruption to local communities.

 At times we also conduct insulator washing as part of some of these helicopter inspections - an important activity to ensure the safety and reliability of the transmission network in preparation for the storm and cyclone season.